 - Danske Bank A/S

 - Jyske Bank A/S

 - Sydbank A/S

-Nordea
+- Nordea

-The credit risk also includes the risk that DSS will not receive payment of premiums from policyholders.
+The credit risk also includes the risk that OONA will not receive payment of premiums from policyholders.
 The risk is mitigated by requiring prepayment of premiums.
-In the event that the policyholder does not pay after receiving reminders, the insurance contract must then be terminated by DSS.
+In the event that the policyholder does not pay after receiving reminders, the insurance contract must then be terminated.

-DSS's largest counterparty is Nordea which -has a S&P credit rating of AA-.
+OONA's largest counterparties are Nordea which have a S&P credit rating of AA-.